 “My name means nothing,” Kor’Thank grunted.
 “I am naught but a soldier.”

 The Orc raised a wart-speckled brow.
 “Never before have I seen a soldier as formidable as—”

 “Go.”
 A flap of the arm.
 “Before I pull your guts out through your nose.”

 The Orc turned and ran.
 Kor’Thank watched as it crested a hill.
 Once it was gone, the king swiveled on his heel and strode to his war-raptor.
 He shook the saddle, making sure it was firmly seated, then leapt up onto Bitefighter’s back.

 “Mount up!” he yelled.
 “Killing Orcs rouses my thirst!”

-The barbarians scrambled onto their raptors.
-The king squeezed Bitefighter’s flanks with his thighs, and the troop set off for the nearest town—Olgor—which lay three keltins west.
+The barbarians scrambled onto their raptors and set off for the nearest town—Olgor—which lay three keltins west.
 As they rode across the desert, the guardsmen exchanged excited looks.
 Of late, the king had become increasingly fickle.
 The men didn’t know if they were in for a grueling training session, or if they would stand idly by as Kor’Thank finished his murderous “workout.”
 A trip to the pub was a welcome treat.

 “HYAAAHH!”
-Kor’Thank squeezed his thighs, and his mount ran faster.
+Kor’Thank squeezed his thighs, urging his mount to run faster.

 As saurian talons beat the earth, gritty particulate funneled skyward, heralding their passage with a low-hanging haze.